 Big Algo Updates Do Kill

-On August 1st 2018, Google launched one of the most aggressive algorithmic changes since the notorious 2013 Google update, “Penguin”.
+On August 1st 2018, Google launched one of the most aggressive algorithmic changes we had seen as an SEO company since the notorious 2013 Google update, “Penguin”.

 The August update came like any other Google update, no warnings and lots of speculation.
 Overnight, some of the most affected niches (finance and health) saw up to a 50% loss in traffic and rankings.

 Many affiliate marketers who rely on highly competitive organic rankings on a national level had to scrap their websites and start all over again.